4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 <br>

+The doctor finally came around to see me.
+It was interesting to watch a calm expression slowly give way to confusion and urgency.
+She shook her head and murmured that the symptoms didn’t add up.
+What followed was a rectal exam, an impromptu blood test, a urine test, and thirty minutes later, I was effectively under hospital arrest.
+They refused to let me leave and warded me immediately. <br>_Seems serious._

+The junior doctor had no idea what was going on but the blood results showed severe abnormalities.
+That’s when the senior doctors stepped in.
+But they were equally unsure.
+So began the race against time.

+It was around then that I was escorted by the nurse to check my weight. **A whopping 84kg**.
+It was a confusing number.
+My first thought was that the scale was wrong.
+It had to be. **I was 65kg**.

 <details>
-    <summary>Horrible Swelling</summary>
+    <summary><b>Horrible Swelling</b></summary>
     <span style="font-size:13px;" class="info">
         The swelling worsened over the next few days.
 It became a running joke, though perhaps one that stopped being funny rather quickly, that I had a swollen groin enough to make OnlyFans actors and claims in porn ads seem modest.
 Amusing for a moment, but concerning shortly after.
         <br><br>
         At one point, I couldn’t walk for more than ten minutes without feeling exhaustion and my feet feeling like they were about to burst.
 I had to walk like a crab simply because walking normally wasn’t physically possible.
 Prolonged walking or standing made things worse as gravity dragged the fluid downward.
         <br><br>Peeing was difficult too.
 I could not pee normally, nor even shit normally since I could not sit on the bowl properly, and i'd make a mess of myself every time I urinated.
 It was slightly sad to see how i've been reduced from the man I was just a week ago.
         <br><br>
         You would think lying down would help.
 In a way, it did, by redistributing the fluid.
-But it causes some of the internals in my body region to swell and hurt, and ill be forced to sit upright again.
-I don’t think I slept more than three uninterrupted hours the past month.
+But it causes some of the internals in my body region to swell and hurt, and ill be forced to sit upright again. <b>I don’t think I slept more than three uninterrupted hours the past month</b>.
 Can't be good for the brain..
     </span>
 </details>